riken-yokohama-AI-drug/eskip2/README.md

     ```

 ### Fine-tuning and gene-addaptation
-For users who would like to **fine-tune pretrained hyenaDNA on their own datasets** or **adapt the eSkip2 to a specific gene of interest**, we provide a Google Colab notebook.
+For users who would like to **fine-tune pretrained hyenaDNA on their own datasets** or **adapt the eSkip2-base (checkpoints.zip) to a specific gene of interest**, we provide a Google Colab notebook.
 This notebook demonstrates how to:

 - Prepare input data for gene-addaptation
-- Load pretrained weights from eSkip2
+- Load pretrained weights from eSkip2-base (checkpoints.zip)
 - Run training with your custom dataset

 Please open the Colab notebook for step-by-step instructions: